aleene/GKImagePickerSwift/README.md

     popoverPresentationController.permittedArrowDirections = .up
     popoverPresentationController.barButtonItem = self.customBarButtonItem
 ```
+You get the possibility to select an image from the photo library.

-You need to implement the delegate, if you want to use the cropped image:
+You need to implement this delegate, if you want to use the cropped image:
 ```swift
 extension YourViewController: GKImagePickerDelegate {